 Optical coherence imaging of microvessels in human coronary disease

-Dr Rakhit holds the position of Honorary Associate Professor of Cardiology in the Institute of Cardiovascular Science at University College London.
+Prof Rakhit holds the position of Honorary Professor of Cardiology in the Institute of Cardiovascular Science at University College London.

 He has an active research programme as chief investigator, principal investigator and collaborator in a number of clinical and translational cardiovascular scientific studies.
 He has successfully supervised a number of research fellows in completing MD/PhD degrees at UCL.
 He is a member of the UCL Partners Cardiovascular Programme Board, UCL Cardiovascular Strategy Group and UCL NIHR BRC Cardiovascular Board.
-He acts as expert reviewer for a number of peer-reviewed journals and is associate editor of Clinical Medicine.
+He acts as expert reviewer for a number of peer-reviewed journals and acts as associate editor of a number of journals.
 He has published over 100 scientific papers in peer reviewed journals.

 He is interested in the field of coronary artery disease and, specifically, the role of inflammation and platelet activation in causing damage to small blood vessels (microvasculature) during heart attack.
 He is also interested in coronary artery disease prevalence and progression in high risk patients.
-He has successful on-going collaborations with the departments of haematology and metabolic medicine at the Royal Free Hospital and rheumatology at the Institute of Child Health.
-Currently he is working with engineers at UCL in the development of a novel imaging catheter (photoacoustics) for coronary disease.
+He has had successful on-going collaborations with the departments of haematology and metabolic medicine at the Royal Free Hospital and rheumatology at the Institute of Child Health.
+Currently he is a Co-Investigator with the Wellcome/EPSRC Centre for interventional and surgical science (WEISS) working with engineers at UCL in the development of a novel imaging catheter (photoacoustics) for coronary disease.
 He is also interested in the psychology of heart disease and, in particular, the relationship between emotional stress, behaviour and recovery from heart attack.

 Current Research Activity